im-open/create-github-deployment/README.md

 }
 ```

-The  `entity` value is used by the [Backstage Software Catalog] and particularly for the Tech Hub implementation of the Git Hub Deployments plugin,
+The  `entity` value is used by the [Backstage Software Catalog] and particularly for an internal implementation of a deployments dashboard,

 ## Index <!-- omit in toc -->